tnaegele/sensirion_slf3s/README.md

 Python driver for Sensirion SLF3S_XXXXX type flow sensors attached to a Sensirion SCC1-USB sensor cable.
 These come as part of the evaluations kits such as the one for the [SLF3S-0600F](https://www.sensirion.com/products/catalog/EK-SLF3S-0600F/) sensor.
 The cables communicates to the host via the SHDLC (Sensirion High-Level Data Link Control) protocol.

 ## Usage
 Just clone this repo and create a virtualenv which fulfils the requirements from requirements.txt.
+The API documentation can be found here: https://tnaegele.github.io/sensirion_slf3s/

+### Example
 The following example code starts the sensor and prints periodically the measured values:
 ~~~python
 from sensirion_slf3s import slf3s,find_sensor_port
 from sensirion_shdlc_driver import ShdlcSerialPort, ShdlcConnection